NuroDev/nuro.dev/data/blog/improving_next_config.md

 However, since switching back to using Next.js after so many years, I have noticed a number of things that have made me want to go back to using Vue + Vite.

-As the title implies, this post is going to focus specifically on the [next.config.js](https://nextjs.org/docs/api-reference/next.config.js/introduction) file.
+As the title implies, this post is going to focus specifically on how to improve the [Next.js config](https://nextjs.org/docs/api-reference/next.config.js/introduction) by focusing on a handful of the top/best config options used in other build tools like [Vite](https://vitejs.dev/).

-If you want to see the full power of Vite I recommend having a scroll through the [Vite config docs](https://vitejs.dev/config), however in the meantime I wanted to focus on a handful of the top/best config options that I feel should be added to Next.js to make the config file actually good & more usable other than for advanced users.

-### :wrench: Options Galore
+### :wrench: More Options

 ---